Factbox: Big animals have big poaching problem

 -- Data submitted to CITES, the UN body regulating international wildlife trade, shows that law enforcement is poor or non-existent in many Central and West African countries.

 -- According to reports, elephants have been slaughtered by hunters from Sudan and Chad in recent weeks.
-Poached ivory is being exchanged for weapons, cash, and ammunition to support conflicts between neighbouring countries.
+Poached ivory is being exchanged for weapons, cash, and ammunition to support conflicts between neighboring countries.

 RHINOS: